Our Services

 Published on: 5/6/2026

-Apple cider vinegar may help relieve constipation by boosting stomach acid production, supporting gut bacteria and drawing water into the intestines, and doctors recommend starting with one teaspoon diluted in eight ounces of water and gradually increasing to a maximum of two tablespoons per day while always diluting and using a straw to protect your teeth.
+Apple cider vinegar (ACV) may help relieve constipation by boosting stomach acid, supporting healthy gut bacteria, and drawing water into the intestines to soften stool.
+Doctors recommend starting with one teaspoon diluted in eight ounces of water, gradually increasing to a maximum of two tablespoons per day.
+Always dilute ACV and sip through a straw to protect tooth enamel.

 Constipation affects up to 20% of people at any given time.
 It can leave you feeling bloated, uncomfortable and sluggish.
 Many turn to home remedies before prescription medications—and apple cider vinegar (ACV) is a popular choice.
 Below, we break down what you need to know about using apple cider vinegar for constipation, plus practical tips from doctors, safe dosing guidelines, and when to seek professional care.